Recreational boating advice

 Are DoT maritime facilities open?

 Yes.
-However, in line with Government advice, you will need to maintain physical distancing, practise good personal hygiene and use the SafeWA app or enter your contact details on the visitor register.
+Practise good personal hygiene and use the SafeWA app or enter your contact details on the visitor register.

 Translating and interpreting

-Visit www.wa.gov.au for more information about the arrangements for the transition out of lockdown expected to end on 14 February 2021.
+Visit WA.gov.au for more information about the arrangements for the transition out of lockdown.